DataVis3/datavis/GETTING_STARTED.md

 ### Accessing your book
 You can purchase a copy of this book on [amazon][amazon] for just over 20 dollars, there are many other places to find it though.

-### Installing Matplotlib
+### Installing Python Libraries
 Depending on your OS this may be slightly different.<br>
+The most consistent way of installing libraries is through your command line.<br>
+However, many IDEs have easier ways of installing libraries.<br>
+For PyCharm, once you've typed in the install statement if the library isn't already installed it'll throw an error and you can right click on it and go to context actions to install it.<br>

-All computers will need to run this in their terminal (You may need to make sure your running as an admin or with sudo):
+If you wish to do this via command line you will need to run this in your terminal (You may need to make sure your running as an admin or with sudo):
 ~~~
 python -m pip install --user matplotlib
 ~~~